-The Arthur Clive’s Family Bakehouse in Kalbar is one of three bakeries owned by the Pennell family, who have been baking in the Scenic Rim since 1936, when Herbert Pennell purchased a bakery in Boonah.
+The Arthur Clive’s Bakery Cafe in Boonah and Aratula is one owned by the Pennell family, who have been baking in the Scenic Rim since 1936, when Herbert Pennell purchased a bakery in Boonah.
 Herbert’s son, Arthur, was a baker — after whom the bakeries are named — and his son, Russell, is a baker – who you’ll find working in the bakery to this day.
 Now, there is a tribe of Pennells working across the three bakeries at Kalbar, Aratula and Boonah, proud of their history and excited about the future of baking. (www.arthurclives.com.au)

 AIDAN, JARED, RHIANNON & MARK PENNELL

 AIDAN: Our great grandfather, Herbert Pennell, purchased our first bakery in 1936 in Boonah.
 He was a potato farmer before that, I think, at Tarome.
 He came back after the First World War, settled in Tarome, moved into Boonah on Church Street, built a house and turned what was an old butter factory into a bakery with a big wood-fired oven.
 Then Pop — who was the Arthur Clive the bakery is named after — he started in the bakery at a young age.
 They operated the business out of Church Street until the 1960s, when they purchased a site on High Street, the main street of Boonah.
 I have a feeling they knocked down the building that was there and then rebuilt a bigger building, which housed a larger production site and a retail front.